RayhanRizqi/CSE360_Spring2025/README.md

 The code for the team project will be in the foundation code folder.
-All the screencasts will be in the screencast folder.
+All the screencasts will be in the screencast folder, then going to the links provided.
 The standup meetings can be accessed from the standup folder, then going to the links provided.